Temba, His Arms open()

 Do You Walk to School or Do You Take Your Lunch? #

-Likewise, combinations of “and” and “or” are lexicographically ambiguous, but in conversation, one infers the meaning by context or domain knowledge: “Get three oranges or tangerines and a dozen eggs” would rarely result in omitting the eggs if tangerines are unavailable, but frequently in computer code.
-Most logical and computer languages have an order of operation that ensures that, without parentheses to explicitly group operations, AND happens before OR: (oranges or tangerines) and eggs
+Likewise, combinations of “and” and “or” are lexicographically ambiguous, but in conversation, one infers the meaning by context or domain knowledge: “Get three oranges or tangerines and a dozen eggs” would rarely result in omitting the eggs if tangerines are unavailable, but computer code can have this sort of vaudeville/sitcom misunderstanding.
+Most logical and computer languages have an order of operation that ensures that, without parentheses to explicitly group operations, AND happens before OR: tangerines and eggs

 What Language Are You Using? #